astravant/digital-garden-jekyll/_notes/daily-notes.md

 # March 25, 2018

-- Qualify leads first - see if they are in the market for what you're selling.
 - Your self worth doesn't come from what you earn, it comes from what you create.
 Create something - don't just own something.
 - Always be who you are.
 Never give up your identity to fit into society.
 - Stay crazy - it's the crazy ones who change the world.